KevinTenolli/github-starred-frontend/README.md

 To run the frontend project, follow these instructions:

 1. Duplicate the `.env` file to create a new `.env.development` file.
+Add the client id generated from the oauth app

     ```bash
     cp .env .env.development